electricui/electricui-embedded/README.md

 In theory, the developer could truncate this to a single int that references the index in the eUI variable structure, but we get around this by simplifying things a bit.
 This might change down the track depending on tooling and user feedback.

-As the header provides a internal/developer bit, we will likely just incrementally start building the internal messages and build sequentially.
+As the header provides a internal/developer bit, we don't need to worry about collisions with userspace messages.

 ## Payload Length